TamojitaChatterjee/DSA-in-C-C-/README.md

     - Mark the current node as visited.
     - For each unvisited neighbor of the current node:
     - Recursively call the DFS function on the neighbor.

-*Pseudocode*
-DFS(node):
-  mark node as visited
-  for each neighbor of node:
-    if neighbor is not visited:
-      DFS(neighbor)